Alert

 Description

-Injured workers and their employers have a duty to cooperate in the modified work and return to work negotiations.
-These discussions lay the groundwork for the worker’s return to work by all parties actively participating in the discussions about modified work, exploring ideas for modified duties, and to having a modified work plan in place at the earliest opportunity.
-Both parties follow and support the modified work plan.
 In some cases, the plan may involve the worker participating in a medical treatment program and modified duties at the same time (that is, a hybrid return-to-work program).
 Collectively, the worker, the employer and the decision maker work to identify solutions to difficulties as they arise.
 When the worker is not able to return to their pre-accident work because they have permanent work restrictions, all parties actively work together to find an alternate suitable position to keep the worker employed and minimize their loss of income.

 The decision maker contacts the worker and employer to gather information about their recovery and modified work options.
 If modified work has been offered by the employer, the decision maker collects details (such as the specifics of the modified work duties and a signed modified work agreement) for the claim file and determines what supports and benefits the worker will require.